-Developing and delivering interventions for pregnancy to reduce mother and child deathsSeptember 3rd, 2013 in Health /
+Developing and delivering interventions for pregnancy to reduce mother and child deathsSeptember 3, 2013 in Medicine & Health / Health

 A global group of experts has established research priorities addressing care for women prior to pregnancy, in a consensus statement published in PLOS Medicine this week.
 Sohni Dean and Zulfiqar Bhutta from the Aga Khan University, Karachi, collaborated with colleagues to identify the most important research areas for preconception care that need to be addressed in order to reduce deaths and disability in women and children.

 Prevention of maternal and child mortality has featured prominently in the Millennium Development Goals and the subsequent follow-up targets, but to date there has been little focus on how better preparation for pregnancy could impact on these deaths.
 The aim of preconception care is to improve outcomes for women, mothers and babies by ensuring that a woman enters pregnancy in the best state possible, but little work has been undertaken on interventions that achieve this purpose.

 International experts in maternal and child health used a meticulous process to highlight the topics for prioritization in low and middle-income countries, which have the greatest burden of maternal and child deaths.
 They examined what was already known and then worked through several stages to reach a consensus.
 The top-scoring research areas were the cost-effective integration of preconception care into wider health-related programs, increasing health promotion and healthcare provision through community health workers, strategies for reducing women's exposure to tobacco smoke, prevention of pregnancies in adolescents, and promoting birth spacing.